Chapter 21 Reshaping data

 #> 1 Germany 1960 fertility <NA> 2.41

-We can achieve the same final result by uniting the second and third columns, then spreading the columns and renaming fertility_NA
+We can achieve the same final result by uniting the second and third columns, then pivoting the columns and renaming fertility_NA to fertility:

 rename(fertility = fertility_NA)